-The data in Tables 15-1 and 15-2 are taken from quarterly statistical questionnaires with the exception of the industrial production index.
+The data in Tables 15-1 and 15-2 are taken from quarterly statistical forms (reports) processing with the exception of the industrial production index.
 These results have to be taken for preliminary as they result from a survey with a limited size of the samples, a higher share of estimates, and a limited scope of surveyed indicators.
-Tables 15-5 and 15-6, on the other hand, contain data taken from the processing of annual statistical questionnaires, which provide a more detailed set of final data that are, however, available with a bigger delay.
+Tables 15-5 and 15-6, on the other hand, contain data taken from the processing of annual statistical forms (reports), which provide a more detailed set of final data that are, however, available with a bigger delay.